MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Primary Input Keyboard commands only Mouse and keyboard combination

-File Operations Text commands (copy, move, del) Drag-and-drop, context menus
+File Operations Text commands (copy, move, del) Drag and drop, context menus

-Program Launch Type executable name Double-click icons
+Program Launch Type executable name Double click on icons

-Help System Command-line help (/? parameter) Context-sensitive help, tooltips
+Help System Command line help (/? parameter) Context sensitive help, tooltips

 Error Feedback Text error messages Dialog boxes with visual cues

-⚡ Multitasking Capabilities
+⚑ Multitasking Capabilities

-🔄 MS-DOS: Single-Tasking
+πŸ”„ MS-DOS: Single-Tasking

-• Window Management: Each program ran in its own window
+• Window Management Each program ran in it's own window

 Multitasking Implementation Details